IBS-Gode/code-generator/README.md

     - `yarn theia build`
 - Start the main spring boot app in `GodeGenerator`
 - Sample requests are available in sample-requests folder

+## How to edit pipeline
+- Provide 'pipelineGeneration' as true in BuildModel during code generation
+- After successful build, call 'Edit pipeline' endpoint in swagger.
+It will give you a edit url.
+- Edit the pipeline and checkin the change using 'Checkin endpoint'